git-guuud/bracket-eso-lang/readme.md

 ## Print
 - `<x>` - print x as a number
 - `<x|>` - print x as a character
+- Value of the statement is the value of `x`

 ## Examples
 ### addition (5+6)